 Registration Fee \$250.00

 STRF Fee to be paid at time

-of first payment of tuition \$0.00 Total \$250.00
+\$265.15 \$250.00

+4230.00

-- Non-refundable application fee (\$60). - Registration fee refundable during cancellation period (\$250) due at time of acceptance. - First Year Tuition \$23,616.00 (Cost per unit: \$738).
-Tuition is billed on a quarterly basis in the amount of \$5,904.00.
+- Non-refundable application fee is \$60. - Registration fee refundable during cancellation period is \$250 and due at time of acceptance. - First Year Tuition \$27,545 (Cost per unit: \$860.78).
+Tuition is billed on a quarterly basis in the amount of \$6,886.25.
 Tuition Fees may be adjusted annually. - Student Tuition Recovery Fund Fee.
 This fee is mandated by the State of California and collected from the student.
-A student is not required to pay this fee if their tuition is funded by a third-party payer such as an employer or if a student is not a California resident.
-At the current period, the State of California is not collecting the STRF Fund Fee from students. - The Dissertation Completion Tuition will be paid on an annual basis and cover the following fees: - The dissertation advisement fee for work with the dissertation chair, internal and external reader for one year.
-The number of hours required is individually determined based on progress through the dissertation writing process. - A continuous enrollment fee will be applied for year 4 of student enrollment. - A Dissertation Seminar, which will be mandatory on a quarterly basis and will be available to students in year four. - Enrollment in the Dissertation Extension will be charged the current Dissertation Completion Tuition per vear. - Graduation processing and diploma fee (\$250) due at time of graduation. - Transcript fee (\$10) (one certified transcript copy is provided at graduation).
+A student is not required to pay this fee if their tuition is funded by a third-party payer such as an employer or if a student is not a California resident. - The Dissertation Completion Tuition will be applied on an annual basis starting in year four until completion of the dissertation. - The Dissertation Advisement Fee covers annual services with the dissertation chair, internal and external readers and begins in year four until completion of the dissertation. - If additional time is needed to complete the dissertation, then enrollment in the Dissertation Extension will be required.
+The Dissertation Completion Tuition and the Dissertation Advisement Fee will be applied annually at the current academic year dissertation tuition fee schedule.
+Graduation processing and diploma fee of \$250 is due at time of graduation. - Transcript fee of \$15 for one certified transcript copy is provided at graduation.

-- Late tuition payment fee (10 days late) (\$100). - Estimated textbook and supplies expense \$2,000.
+- Late tuition payment fee over ten days late is \$100. - Estimated textbook and supplies expense \$3,000.

 Please note that there are no charges for equipment, housing, transportation, or shop fees, as the Graduate School does not provide these services.
-The student will need to purchase some books during the program (estimated at \$2,000).
 Beyond those provided on this schedule, there are no other expenses.